Taming-the-BEAST/Introduction-to-BEAST2/README.md

 > For `birthRateY.t:tree` select `Gamma` from the dropdown menu
 >
-> Expand the options for `birthRateY.t:tree` using the arrow button on the right.
+> Expand the options for `birthRateY.t:tree` using the arrow button on the left.
 >
 > Set the `Alpha` (shape) parameter to 0.001 and the `Beta` (scale) parameter to 1000.